 This letter, published by Thompson Cigars, promoted the Granada brand of cigars.
 And this is a letter you need to check out.

-Not only does the letter present a very exclusive offer with an enticing discount (pack of 100 for less than ($17).
+Not only does the letter present a very exclusive offer with an enticing discount (a pack of one hundred for less than $17).
 It also brings an element of entertainment – telling you an engaging story that feels like you’re talking to the author at a bar while enjoying your drink of choice.

 If you sell products that carry a sense of intimacy with them (like cigars), this letter is a must-read for you.